Fazqix/Fazqix.github.io/_posts/2023-03-22-starter-virtual-homlab.md

 -- Insert Picture --

-From here, type "1" to select 1) Assign Interfaces after the Enter an option: prompt.
+From here, type `1` to select 1) Assign Interfaces after the Enter an option: prompt.

-It will ask you if VLANs should be set up now, type "n" for no.
+It will ask you if VLANs should be set up now, type `N` for no.

 Next,

--  Type "em0" to assign it to the WAN interface
+-  Type `em0` to assign it to the WAN interface
--  Type "em1" to assign it to the LAN interface
+-  Type `em1` to assign it to the LAN interface
--  Type "em2" to assign it to the Optional 1 interface
+-  Type `em2` to assign it to the Optional 1 interface
--  Type "em3" to assign it to the Optional 2 interface
+-  Type `em3` to assign it to the Optional 2 interface
--  Type "em4" to assign it to the Optional 3 interface
+-  Type `em4` to assign it to the Optional 3 interface
--  Type "em5" to assign it to the Optional 4 interface
+-  Type `em5` to assign it to the Optional 4 interface

-Then type "y" to proceed.
-These changes will be made and the menu from the screenshot above should pop back up.
+Then type `Y` to proceed.

+> These changes will be made and the menu from the screenshot above should pop back up.
-**LAN Interface**
+{: .prompt-info }

+**<u>LAN Interface</u>**

-From here, type "2" to select 2) Set interface(s) IP address after the Enter an option: prompt.
+From here, type `2` to select 2) Set interface(s) IP address after the Enter an option: prompt.

 Start with picking the LAN interface which is number 2.

--  Assign "192.168.1.1" as the LAN IPv4 Address.
+-  Assign `192.168.1.1` as the LAN IPv4 Address.
--  Assign "24" as the new LAN IPv4 Subnet Bit Count.
+-  Assign `24` as the new LAN IPv4 Subnet Bit Count.
--  Click "Enter" for both of the next options (IPv4 Upstream Gateway and IPv6).
+-  Click `Enter` for both of the next options (IPv4 Upstream Gateway and IPv6).
--  Type "y" to enable the DHCP server on LAN.
+-  Type `Y` to enable the DHCP server on LAN.
--  Set the start address of the IPv4 range as "192.168.1.11".
+-  Set the start address of the IPv4 range as `192.168.1.11`.
--  Set the end address of the IPv4 range as "192.168.1.200".
+-  Set the end address of the IPv4 range as `192.168.1.200`.
--  Type "n" to not revert to HTTP as the webConfigurator protocol.
+-  Type `N` to not revert to HTTP as the webConfigurator protocol.

-**OPT1 Interface**
+**<u>OPT1 Interface</u>**

-From here, type "2" again to select 2) Set interface(s) IP address after the Enter an option: prompt.
+From here, type `2` again to select 2) Set interface(s) IP address after the Enter an option: prompt.

 Start with picking the OPT1 interface which is number 3.

--  Assign 192.168.2.1 as the LAN IPv4 Address.
+-  Assign `192.168.2.1` as the LAN IPv4 Address.
--  Assign 24 as the new LAN IPv4 Subnet Bit Count.
+-  Assign `24` as the new LAN IPv4 Subnet Bit Count.
--  Click Enter for both of the next options (IPv4 Upstream Gateway and IPv6).
+-  Click `Enter` for both of the next options (IPv4 Upstream Gateway and IPv6).
--  Type n to enable the DHCP server on LAN.
+-  Type `N` to enable the DHCP server on LAN.
--  Type n to not revert to HTTP as the webConfigurator protocol.
+-  Type `N` to not revert to HTTP as the webConfigurator protocol.

-**OPT2 Interface**
+**<u>OPT2 Interface</u>**

-From here, type "2" again to select 2) Set interface(s) IP address after the Enter an option: prompt.
+From here, type `2` again to select 2) Set interface(s) IP address after the Enter an option: prompt.

 Start with picking the OPT2 interface which is number 4.

--  Assign "192.168.3.1" as the LAN IPv4 Address.
+-  Assign `192.168.3.1` as the LAN IPv4 Address.
--  Assign "24" as the new LAN IPv4 Subnet Bit Count.
+-  Assign `24` as the new LAN IPv4 Subnet Bit Count.
--  Click "Enter" for both of the next options (IPv4 Upstream Gateway and IPv6).
+-  Click `Enter` for both of the next options (IPv4 Upstream Gateway and IPv6).
--  Type "n" to enable the DHCP server on LAN.
+-  Type `N` to enable the DHCP server on LAN.
--  Type "n" to not revert to HTTP as the webConfigurator protocol.
+-  Type `N` to not revert to HTTP as the webConfigurator protocol.

-**OPT3 Interface**
+**<u>OPT3 Interface</u>**

-Leave OPT3 Interface without an IP address as it is going to have traffic that will be monitored by Security Onion.
+Leave **OPT3 Interface** without an IP address as it is going to have traffic that will be monitored by Security Onion.

-**OPT4 Interface**
+**<u>OPT4 Interface</u>**

-From here, type "2" again to select 2) Set interface(s) IP address after the Enter an option: prompt.
+From here, type `2` again to select 2) Set interface(s) IP address after the Enter an option: prompt.

 Start with picking the OPT4 interface which is number 6.

--  Assign "192.168.4.1" as the LAN IPv4 Address.
+-  Assign `192.168.4.1` as the LAN IPv4 Address.
--  Assign "24" as the new LAN IPv4 Subnet Bit Count.
+-  Assign `24` as the new LAN IPv4 Subnet Bit Count.
--  Click "Enter" for both of the next options (IPv4 Upstream Gateway and IPv6).
+-  Click `Enter` for both of the next options (IPv4 Upstream Gateway and IPv6).
--  Type "n" to enable the DHCP server on LAN.
+-  Type `N` to enable the DHCP server on LAN.
--  Type "n" to not revert to HTTP as the webConfigurator protocol.
+-  Type `N` to not revert to HTTP as the webConfigurator protocol.

 After all those changes to each interface, the interface list at the main menu should look like this :